siddharthaborgohain/siddharthaborgohain/README.md

 - 👋 Hi, I’m @siddharthaborgohain
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently working as a data analyst
-- 💞️ I’m looking to collaborate on Machine Learning Models
+- 💞️ I’m looking to enter the field of machine learning
 - 📫 How to reach me Email. sidnoga@gmail.com, +918638220067

 <!---